|

 Cutting the Fabric

 Even if you buy pre-cut fabric, you will still need to cut fabric.
 I love my rotary cutter and mat.
-You also need a ruler.
-For years, I used a metal yardstick, but I just upgraded to a clear quilting ruler, and I love it.
+It would be best if you also had a ruler.
+I used a metal yardstick for years, but I just upgraded to a clear quilting ruler, and I love it.

 rotary cutter, ruler, and cutting mat